Home » United Nations » United Nations Security Council Resolution 2327 – Reports of the Secretary-General on the Sudan and South Sudan

 Expressing grave concern at the findings of the Special Representative of the Secretary-General on Sexual Violence in Conflict of the systematic and widespread use of sexual violence as a tactic by parties to the conflict against the civilian population, particularly against women and girls in South Sudan,

-See also United Nations Security Council Resolution 1058 – The former Yugoslav Republic of Macedonia
+See also United Nations Security Council Resolution 2708 – Reports of the Secretary-General on the Sudan and South Sudan (UNISFA)

 Stressing the increasingly urgent need to end impunity in South Sudan and to bring to justice all perpetrators of such crimes, and further stressing the importance of accountability, reconciliation and healing in ending impunity and ensuring a sustainable peace,